amcrochet3/amcrochet3/README.md

 I am a **Full-Stack Software Engineer** hailing from the scenic coastal city of Savannah, Georgia. 🌅🏝️🌊⛵🦐🐠🐙🐬🐚🩴

 🧩 My professional interests are rooted in **Back-End Engineering** and **Data Engineering**.
 I thrive on the challenges these fields offer, from constructing robust and efficient server-side architectures to unraveling complex data puzzles.
+In particular, I have a keen interest in exploring API documentations(!) and enjoy uncovering the secrets and potentials hidden behind each key, delving into the depths of accessible information.

 🎨 At the same time, I am adept in **Front-End Development** which enables me to create seamless, user-friendly interfaces to complement back-end systems.
+This skill set allows me to bridge the gap between server and client-side, integrating functionality with aesthetics for a cohesive user experience.

 ⚙️ I am deeply committed to delivering an end-to-end experience in my applications, ensuring they are as efficient and reliable on the inside as they are intuitive and appealing on the outside.